Quality assurance is vital for any call center aiming to be the best.

 Which metrics should you include in your scorecards?

 Below, our quality assurance call center checklist explores the most effective options.

-Never doubt the power of the first-call resolution.
+Never doubt the power of the first call resolution (FCR).
 This is the most important metric in this quality assurance call center checklist.

 Failing to resolve calls the first time will lead to more repeat callers and customers demanding a callback when the agent knows how to fix the issue at hand.

-Your agents have to be as productive as possible to handle the highest rate of calls in any given day.
+Your agents have to be as productive as possible to handle the highest rate of calls on any given day.

 However, if your team is basically left to work unchecked during their shifts, how will you know if they’re taking as many calls as they can or essentially taking liberties?

-Real-time monitoring and feedback enables you to see how productive agents are at any time, and let them know if they need to pick up the pace.
-You can monitor call data to see how long average interactions last, and see what they may be doing that make calls last longer than they should.
+Real-time monitoring and feedback enable you to see how productive agents are at any time and let them know if they need to pick up the pace.
+You can monitor call data to see how long average interactions last and see what they may be doing that make calls last longer than they should.